ninalahellec/sevensense_coding_challenge/ros2_ws/drive_transformer/README.md

 ## Possible Improvements
 - Pure rotation behavior limitations:
-The current oscillation method (back-and-forth motion) used to simulate pure rotation introduces slight lateral drift and instability.
+The current oscillation method (back-and-forth motion) used to simulate pure rotation introduces lateral drift and has low maneuverability.
 This is because:
     - The robot moves physically forward and backward instead of rotating on the spot.

     - The resulting rotation speed is lower than expected for high angular velocity commands.

     A better solution could involve dynamically adjusting the oscillation frequency or designing a more sophisticated motion model.

 - No systemd service installation:
 I have no experience with systemd, and due to time constraints I did not understand how to manage automatic node execution inside a Docker container, because Docker is designed to run a single main process, and system services are generally not used in containerized environments.